kamailio/kamailio-wiki/docs/features/new-in-5.8.x.md

   - set atexit to default to `no`
   - added core parameter mem_add_size
   - xavp - serialize long long values
+  - parser extended to handle diversion with multiple bodies
+  - keep listen socket even if advertise address does not resolve

 ### Command Line Arguments